The Loss of Access Copyright Royalties and the Effect on Publishers: Sifting Fact from Fiction (Part 1)

 Not quite.
 Let’s do some additional fact checking.
 The Q&Q is a reputable publication, and I have no reason to doubt that it accurately reported what the president of OUP Canada had told it a couple of months ago.
 But OUP’s latest Annual Report—an audited and handy document that any diligent journalist could easily consult—reveals an entirely different picture.
 In the Report’s general discussion of the K-12 sector, OUP mentions several challenges “from rapid digitization and changing purchasing patterns to increasing competitive intensity and educational reforms.”4 It specifically mentioned “dampened sales in Spain and other European markets and delays to a new curriculum hindered progress in Australia.”

 And what about the closing of OUP Canada K-12 program?
 This seems to have nothing to do with declining royalties from Access Copyright, let alone any state of “devastation”.
 Rather, it has more to do with a series of organizational changes and restructuring of OUP global operations.7 Yes, OUP Canada has eliminated three jobs (actually four–its president David Stover who had talked about a bleak future has also been let go as part of this reorganization), but the Press’ audited reports tell an entirely different story.
-And by the way, OUP Canada is currently hiring.
+And by the way, not only is OUP Canada reporting “Business as Usual” despite its reorganization, but it is also currently hiring.
 It seeks to fill five open positions, stating that “with over a decade of continuous growth in the Canadian Higher Education market, OUP has situated itself as one of the fastest growing Higher Education publishers in Canada.”

 And what about the overall health of the giant?
 Thanks for asking; you can relax.
 OUP, the Queen of university presses, finished its previous year with global revenue of £760 million (C$1.4 billion) and after-tax profit of £103.4 million (C$ 188 million).
 Not bad, Oxford.
 Well done.